Course details

 Important information

-Please check course prerequisites before registering.
+2. Please check course prerequisites before registering.
 You can email your test scores/transcript and BCIT student number to PELD@bcit.ca for registration approval.
-This is an in-class course.
-Students are required to attend all classes on campus every Saturdays and Sundays from 9:30am to 2:30pm.
-The tuition portion of this course is free for Canadian citizens, permanent residents, or people with protected/Convention refugee status; however, all students will still need to pay the ancillary fee (ex. student activity fee, student ID card, etc.).
-BCIT must receive this payment within two business days from the time you register.
-You will be dropped from the course if you do not make payment before the deadline.
+The tuition portion of this course is free for Canadian citizens, permanent residents, or people with protected/Convention refugee status but all students will still need to pay the ancillary, which includes things like student activity fee, student ID card, etc. BCIT must receive this payment within two business days from the time you register.
+You will be dropped from the course if you do not make payment before the deadline and the department cannot guarantee your spot back once you have been dropped for non-payment.
+There will be no class held on Sep 30, Oct 01, 07, and 08.

 Status